Question:

 Answer:

 You are correct; very few people—if any—seem to have been named after relatives in biblical times.
-Instead, they named their children after the circumstances of their births, or other memorable events.
-In this they were following the example of the very first two names: Adam was named for the adamah (earth) from which he was formed, and Eve (Chavah) was thus named for she was the mother of all chai (life).
+Instead, children were named after the circumstances of their births, or other memorable events.
+In this they were following the example of the very first two biblical names: Adam was named for the adamah (earth) from which he was formed, and Eve (Chavah) was thus named for she was the mother of all chai (life).

-By the Tannaitic period (over 2,000 years ago), things had changed, and we find prevalent the custom of naming children after ancestors.
+By the Tannaitic period (over 2,000 years ago), things had changed, and the custom to name children after ancestors became prevalent.
 Why is this?
-The sages of the Midrash wondered the same, and here are their answers:1
+The sages of the Midrash discussed this question:1

-Rabbi Yossi opined that the insecurity of the times gave people concern that if they would not name their children after their ancestors, their heritage would be forgotten.
-Naming children for the grandparents fosters a sense of continuity and purpose.
-In contrast, the long lives and strong cultural identity of biblical Israel did not warrant such precautions, so people had the confidence to use some creativity in name-giving.
+Rabbi Yossi was of the opinion that because of the instability of the times, people feared that their children would forget their heritage.
+Naming children for their grandparents was a way to foster a sense of continuity and purpose.
+In contrast, in biblical Israel, people had long life spans and a strong cultural identity, and so people had the confidence to use some creativity in name-giving.

 Rabban Shimon ben Gamliel (who himself was part of a famous chain of Gamliels and Shimons) taught that our ancestors had divine inspiration to guide them to the appropriate name for their kids.
-We, however, who do not merit such insight, are left to name after our parents.
+We, however, who do not merit such insight, name our children after our parents.

 Nevertheless, the great Kabbalist, the Ari, asserts that whenever parents give a child a name, a spirit of prophecy is somehow involved.
-So in truth, the significance of the given name—and connection with an ancestor—has real meaning in that child’s life.
+So, in truth, the significance of a given name—in addition to its connection with an ancestor—has real meaning in that child’s life.

 Please let me know if this helps.